|Vision Care||Reimbursement: 100%

 - To avoid any out-of-pocket expenses, we recommend you always use your Pay-Direct drug card.

-Vision Care (glasses/contacts/corrective eye surgery) Maximum: $300 per person every two calendar years
+VISION CARE MAXIMUM (glasses/contacts/corrective eye surgery): $300 per person every two calendar years

 Services of an ophthalmologist or licensed optometrist.